 That said, big dogs can have extreme reactions to a small number of grapes as well.
 The fact is there’s no number of grapes that are safe for your dog to eat.
 You should never assume that just because your dog is big, they will be fine.
 No matter how big or small your dog is, you should still call your vet.
 Remember that grape toxicity leads to kidney failure in some dogs, and this is fatal.

 What Happens If My Dog Eats a Grape?

 Assuming your pooch is one of the many that reacts poorly to ingesting grapes, you’ll notice some or all of the following signs:

 - Abdominal pain

-If proper medical care isn’t found early on, these symptoms will soon give way to kidney failure.
-Be especially on the lookout for instances of your dog trying to pee, but being unable to get anything out.
-That’s a sure sign that their kidneys aren’t functioning properly.
+If proper medical care isn’t started early on, these signs will soon give way to kidney failure.
+Any changes in the dog’s drinking or urination are a sure sign that their kidneys aren’t functioning properly.

 My Dog Just Ate a Grape.
 What Should I Do?

 The first thing that you should do is make sure there are no other grapes around for them to eat.
 While one grape is often enough to cause serious issues, you’ll only make things worse if you allow your dog to eat several.